mhausenblas/modern-linux.info/README.md

 ### Ch 7: Networking

 > In this chapter we go into detail concerning Linux networking.
-In modern environ‐ ments, the network stack that Linux provides is an essential component without few things are possible.
-No matter if you want to access an instance in your cloud pro‐ vider of choice, or if you want to browse the Web or if you want to install a new app.
-You need connectivity and you need a way to interact with it.
+In modern environments, the network stack that Linux provides is an essential component without few things are possible.
+No matter if you want to access an instance in your cloud provider of choice, or if you want to browse the Web or if you want to install a new app.

 * The TCP/IP Stack
 * The Domain Name System (DNS)